What are the risks to my baby if I become pregnant?

 What can be done to lower the risk of birth defects?

-- In the general population, the risk of birth defects is decreased by taking folate at the time when the brain and spinal cord are forming early in the first trimester of pregnancy.
+- In the general population, the risk of birth defects is decreased by taking folate (folic acid) at the time when the brain and spinal cord are forming, early in the first trimester of pregnancy.

-- During pregnancy, a daily multivitamin containing 0.4 mg folate, as well as an additional 1- to 4-mg folate supplement, is recommended for all women of childbearing age.
+- A daily prenatal multivitamin containing 0.4 mg folate, as well as an additional 2 mg folate supplement daily, is recommended for all women of childbearing age.

 What else can I do?

-- Monitoring drug levels is also very important.
-Anti-epileptic drug levels should be checked throughout the pregnancy and following delivery.
+- Anti-epileptic drug (AED) levels may need to be checked frequently throughout the pregnancy and following delivery (especially if you are taking lamotrigine).

-- The levels of all anti-epileptic drugs decline during pregnancy, with some being more affected than others.
+- The levels of all AEDs decline during pregnancy, with some being more affected than others.
 Dosage adjustments may be needed.

 - Since the levels then rise following delivery, monitoring in the post-partum period is also needed to minimize side effects.